 Note: these steps are for Tiller powered Google Sheets only, but a similar workflow could be used for Excel.

-If one of your Institutions isn't currently supported by Tiller you can quickly and easily get your data into your Tiller spreadsheet using these manual steps.
+If one of your Institutions isn't currently supported by Tiller Money, there is an outage or disconnection, or you want to get historical transaction and balance data into your sheet you can quickly and easily get your data into your spreadsheet using these manual steps.

 Note: there are accompanying repeating animations for many of the steps below.

 - Log in to your bank or financial institution.

 - Download a CSV (Comma Separated Values) file for all the transactions you want in your Transactions sheet.
 Note: You may need to specify the date range before grabbing the data to ensure everything you want is included in the CSV.

 2. Upload the CSV to your Google Drive

 - Drag and drop the CSV file into your Google Drive.

 - Open the CSV file using Google Sheets.